StoneWolf18/enoch/docs/new-player-guide.md

 <div class = "leftHeader">Experience</div>

 Humans can't start with bonus experience.
-Vampire characters over a year of age can have 1 point per year of unlife to a maximum of 10.
+Vampire characters over a year of age can have 1 point per year of unlife to a maximum of 10 for the purposes of keeping your character young.
 If you have any, add them to your sheet, as you'll be able to spend it at a later time.

-<div class = "leftHeader">Additional Requirements</div>
+<div class = "leftHeader" id="additional-requirement">Additional Requirements</div>

 Aside from the character sheet, we require a backstory with a 500 word minimum.
 If you don't have an idea of how to start this, or you're unsure of how to structure it, use this as a guide: